Twins vs. Angels Player Props Betting Odds

 Buxton Stats

-- Buxton has put up 36 hits with nine doubles, a triple, nine home runs and 23 walks.
-He has driven in 21 runs with four stolen bases.
+- Buxton has 36 hits with nine doubles, a triple, nine home runs, 25 walks and 21 RBI.
+He's also stolen four bases.

 Buxton Recent Games